pmariglia/showdown/README.md

 ## Performance

-The bot will perform best when using the "safest" decision making method and when taking the time to give each Pokémon a multiplier before deciding a move.

-These are the current results in three different formats for roughly 75 games played on a fresh account:
+These are the default battle-bot's results in three different formats for roughly 75 games played on a fresh account:

 ![RelativeWeightsRankings](https://i.imgur.com/eNpIlVg.png)

+## Write your own bot
+Create a package in `showdown/battle_bots` with a module named `main.py`.
+In this module, create a class named `BattleBot`, override the Battle class, and implement your own `find_best_move` function.

+Set the `BATTLE_BOT` environment variable to the name of your module and your function will be called each time PokemonShowdown prompts the bot for a move

 ## Specifying Teams
 The user can specify teams in JSON format to be used for non-random battles.
 Examples can be found in `teams/team_jsons/`.